Lazr1026/regionchange/docs/writeup.md

 ![](../files/writeup_images/1600103.jpg)

-Yeah this console was one of those that had a bug in the eMMC chip.
+~~Yeah this console was one of those that had a bug in the eMMC chip.~~

+Update (3/23/24): The eMMC was probably fine, SCFM was probably just screwed up due to the SLC restore.

 I could not fix it so I gave up trying anything.
 That is the end of Japanese Wii U Era.